DrewAMSD/space_invaders/README.md

 # Space Invaders
-An implementation of space invaders using pygame
+An implementation of the classic 2D arcade game space invaders using pygame

 ## Running The Project
 Head to your bash and insert the following commands: